- Research article

 Kovacs FM, Garcia E, Royuela A, González L, Abraira V, Network SBPR.
 Prevalence and factors associated with low back pain and pelvic girdle pain during pregnancy: a multicenter study conducted in the Spanish National Health Service.
 Spine (Phila Pa 1976).
 2012;37(17):1516–33.

 This work was supported by a “SKL-medel” grant from “Sveriges Kommuner och Landsting” and by a grant from KK-Fonden, Department of Obstetrics and Gynecology, Sundsvall Hospital, County of Västernorrland, Sweden.
 Neither organization had any part in the design of the study, the collection, analysis or interpretations of data nor in the writing of the manuscript.
+Open access funding provided by Uppsala University.

 Ethics approval and consent to participate